keplersj/BoatCraft/README.md

 - Adds TNT to the Boat Modifier Matrix
 - Adds Hoppers to the Boat Modifier Matrix

+#### Forestry: Materials
+- Adds Acacia Wood to the Boat Material Matrix
+- - Adds Acacia Wood to the Boat Material Matrix
+- - Adds Acacia Wood to the Boat Material Matrix
+- - Adds Acacia Wood to the Boat Material Matrix
+- - Adds Acacia Wood to the Boat Material Matrix
+- - Adds Acacia Wood to the Boat Material Matrix
+- - Adds Acacia Wood to the Boat Material Matrix
+- - Adds Acacia Wood to the Boat Material Matrix
+- - Adds Acacia Wood to the Boat Material Matrix
+- - Adds Acacia Wood to the Boat Material Matrix

 ### Special Thanks
 - SeargeDP, for creating ModJam and giving me the perfect oppurtunity to make this mod
 - CiderCraft, for creating his CiderBoats addon for IC2 and giving me and inspiration